x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/delete-or-restore-mailboxes.md

    ```
 ### License removal

-When a license is removed from a user, Exchange online data associated with that account is held for 30 days.
+When an Exchange Online license is removed from a user, Exchange Online data associated with that account is held for 30 days.
 After the 30-day grace period, the data is deleted and can't be recovered.
 If you add the license back to the user during the grace period, this will restore access, and the mailbox will become fully active.

 > [!NOTE]